Energy

 t = Time in hours [h]

-By solving the equation, we have the other forms of the electric power formula:
+Clearing, we have the other forms of the electrical energy formula:

 P = \cfrac{E}{t}